 - Great Books Video Courses (25% off)

-Homeschooling for sixteen years now, Tricia faces a daily dose of chaos with five children.
+Homeschooling for nearly 20 years now, Tricia faces a daily dose of chaos with five children.
 She shares a mixture of art lessons, recipes and helpful homeschool habits at Hodgepodge.
 She and her husband, Steve are owners of The Curriculum Choice.